caffeinehit/django-inviter/docs/index.rst

 .. attribute:: INVITER_REDIRECT

-    :Default: ``reverse('inviter:registration')``
+    :Default: ``'inviter:register'``
     :type: str

     The URL to redirect the user to when the signup completes.
+This is either a URL to reverse via ``reverse(INVITER_REDIRECT)`` or a simple string.
+    Reversing the URL is tried before using the string.

 .. attribute:: INVITER_TOKEN_GENERATOR